-The Benefits of Elliptical Trainers
+Health Benefits of Elliptical Machines

-Burn more calories (because you can use it longer)
+✅ Burns more calories (because you can use it longer)

 There are cardio machines that can burn more calories per minute/per hour than the elliptical machine.

-These include the Jacob’s Ladder, the rowing machine, the stair climber, assault bike (aka air bike, fan bike), even the treadmill (when set to high speed/steep incline).
+These include the Jacob’s Ladder, the rowing machine, the stair climber, assault bike (aka air bike, fan bike), and even the treadmill (when set to high speed/steep incline).